 Component video is transmitted over three coaxial cables, is capable of progressive scan mode, and produces the highest video quality.
-The Statement D1 has four assignable Component video inputs.
-Note that all 3-wire connections must be made (Y, Pb, Pr).
-Component-In and Component-Out are compatible with HDTV, all the way up to 1080p.
+The AVM 20 has four assignable Component video inputs.
+Note that all 3-wire connections must be made (Y, PR/Cr, PB/Cb).
+Component-In and Component-Out are compatible with HDTV (up to 1080p) and all other 3-wire component video formats.